How do I use the new Touch Bar feature on the new MacBook Pro? Can I customise the functions that appear on the Touch Bar?

 "In Safari, the [Touch Bar] will pop up a scrubbing control whenever a video begins to play," writes RomansFiveEight.
 "Amazingly, you can use that to scrub THROUGH an ad, even a non-skippable 30 second pre-roll ad; and begin your video right away!"

 This feature seems almost too good to be true - certainly in its ability to blitz past unskippable adverts - and may not survive for long, but we're going to enjoy it as long as it lasts.

-How to use Touch Bar on new MacBook Pro: How to answer phone and FaceTime calls with Touch Bar
+How to use Touch Bar on MacBook Pro 2016: How to answer phone and FaceTime calls with Touch Bar

 The Touch Bar will change dynamically if the Mac detects an incoming FaceTime or phone call (on a linked iPhone, in the latter case).
 Simply tap the green Accept button to take the call, as usual, or the red Decline if you're not interested.